On equivalence relations induced by Polish groups: Introduction

 \section{Introduction}

 In recent years, a theory has been developed abundantly in descriptive set theory: using Borel reducibility to investigate the complexity of equivalence relations.
 Equivalence relations from different branches of mathematics have been systematically studied, and a large number of results on Borel reducibility or non-reducibility have been found.
 Polish groups are important tools in the study of equivalence relations.
-The orbit equivalence relations generated by the continuous group actions of Polish groups on Polish spaces account for most of the various equivalence relations concerned by various branches of classical mathematics.
+The {orbit equivalence relations} generated by the continuous~(or Borel) group actions of Polish groups $G$ on Polish spaces $X$~(denoted by $E_G^X$) account for most of the various equivalence relations concerned by various branches of classical mathematics.

+We let $E$ be a Borel equivalence relation on a Polish space $X$.
+We say that $E$ is {\it smooth} if $E$ is Borel reducible to the equality relation of some Polish space; and say that $E$ is {\it countable} if every $E$-class is countable.
+We call $E$ {\it essentially countable} if there is a countable Borel equivalence relation $F$ such that $E$ is Borel reducible to $F$.
+Feldman-Moore Theorem~\cite[Theorem 7.1.4]{gaobook} asserts that, for every countable Borel equivalence relation $E$ on a Polish space $X$, there is a countable group $\Gamma$ and a Borel action of $\Gamma$ on $X$ such that $E=E^X_\Gamma$.

+A very prevalent phenomenon is that the structural properties of a Polish group $G$ can affect the Borel complexity of the orbit equivalence relations $E_G^X$.
+For instances, Solecki ~\cite{Solecki} proved that a Polish group $G$ is {compact} if and only if $E_G^X$ is smooth for any Polish $G$-space $X$; Kechris~\cite{Kechris_locallycom} proved that if $G$ is a {locally compact Polish group}, then $E_G^X$ is essentially countable for any Polish $G$-space $X$; Gao and Jackson~\cite{GaoJackson} proved that if $G$ is a {countable discrete abelian group}, then $E_G^X$ is Borel reducible to $E_0$ for any Polish $G$-space $X$; Hjorth's turbulence theory~\cite{hjorth} asserts that orbit equivalence relations induced by turbulent actions are not Borel reducible to $E_{S_\infty}^X$ for any Polish $S_\infty$-space $X$; the orbit equivalence relation generated by a continuous action of a {CLI} Polish group on a Polish space $X$ is {pinned}, which implies that any non-pinned Borel equivalence relation is not Borel reducible to $E_G^X$~(see~\cite[\S 17]{kanovei}).
+Naturally, we ask the following problem:

-A natural question is: can we characterize structures and properties of Polish groups through the study of equivalence relations?
+\begin{problem} Can we characterize structures and properties of Polish groups through the study of equivalence relations? \end{problem}

 Theoretically, this should be possible: for each kind of Polish groups, studying the properties of all/part of their orbit equivalence relations will inevitably reflect the properties of this kind of Polish groups.
 However, systematic research needs to find a specific orbit equivalence relation that can well reflect the properties of a given Polish group.
-For any Polish group $G$, we define an equivalence relation $E(G)$ on $G^\omega$ by